afberg/find-a-funda/README.md

 `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome --args --user-data-dir=/tmp/chrome_dev_test --disable-web-security`

-After that just run `npm run dev` to start the development server and you are golden.
+After that just run `npm run start` to start the development server and you are golden.
 Look in the output for the port being used on your local machine, (default adress is localhost:8080).

 ## Using it